sicmutils/sicmutils/doc/linters.md

 ## Linters

-SICMUtils ships with a configuration that allows [clj-kondo](https://github.com/clj-kondo/clj-kondo) to lint the library's macros.
+Emmy ships with a configuration that allows [clj-kondo](https://github.com/clj-kondo/clj-kondo) to lint the library's macros.
 This page contains installation instructions, as well as a directory of all customizable linter warnings.